-When you go to check out the breeder’s home or kennel, make sure that the area that the dogs are kept are nice, clean and odor-free, as this shows that they care about the way the puppy lives.
+When you go to check out the breeder’s home or kennel, make sure that the area that the dogs are kept is nice, clean and odor-free, as this shows that they care about the way the puppy lives.

-Also look at at least one of the parents of the puppy to see how they behave, any health issues they may have, and how they look to determine how they will be in the future.
+Also, look at at least one of the parents of the puppy to see how they behave, any health issues they may have, and how they look to determine how they will be in the future.

-3 Little Known Facts about Havachon Puppies
+3 Little-Known Facts about Havachon Puppies